cmu-csd-phd/csd-blog/website/content/2024/udf-outlining.md

 <em>In our example, PRISM reduces the UDF to a single <b>RETURN</b> statement after instruction elimination.
 When a UDF consists of a single <b>RETURN</b> statement,
  PRISM performs subquery elision and injects the return value into the calling query rather than substituting it as a SQL subquery.
 </em></p>

-Lastly, PRISM runs subquery elision to eliminate redundant subqueries from the resulting query.
-Inlining translates UDFs into subqueries, which complicates query optimization.
-However, PRISM elides the subquery when a UDF consists of a single <b>RETURN</b> statement (as is the case for our motivating example, shown in Figure 12).
-Instead, it directly substitutes the original UDF call with the return value.
-PRISM simplifies the UDF through its optimizations, oftentimes leaving the resulting query free of <b>LATERAL</b> joins, resulting in more effective query optimization and faster query plans.

 # Experimental Setup